Sajid0875/Sajid0875/README.md

 # Hello, I'm Sajid Islam 👋

 ### About Me
-I'm a Computer Science student at FAST University, currently exploring the world of coding, algorithms, and technology.
-I'm passionate about learning new programming languages, and collaborating with the tech community.
+I'm passionate about the Artificial Intelligence , currently exploring the world of coding, algorithms, and technology.
+Always looking for the opportunities to learn and collaborate with the tech community.

 ### What I'm Learning
-- **C Programming:** Understanding the basics of programming, data structures, and problem-solving.
+- **C/C++ Programming:** Understanding the basics of programming, data structures, and problem-solving.
 - **Web Development:** Starting with HTML, CSS, and JavaScript to build interactive web applications.
 - **Data Structures and Algorithms:** Improving problem-solving skills with various algorithms and data structures.

--  **Exploring how basic ai agents works and their work flows.
+- **Machine Learning and Deep learning :** Working on ML AND DL .
--  ** AI and   ML
+- **Agentic AI and RAG :** Doing projects in Agentic AI .

 ### My Interests